wout/dat-metadata-standard/CIP.md

 ### Problem 3: Dependencies and archival qualities

 Storing all dependencies for a generative token on the blockchain is not always convenient, sensible or even viable.
 Examples are p5.js, three.js, Processing or Blender, to name a few.
-There is no clearly defined way to describe external dependencies so that digital artefacts can be rendered or reproduced by third parties now, or in the future.
+There is currently no way to describe token dependencies so that digital artefacts can be rendered or reproduced by third parties now, or in the future.

 What's the best way to describe external dependencies and maximise archival qualities of web dependencies?